 The Bible stresses the same concepts of justice and fairness – or justice and mercy as it calls them – as we see in Micah’s words “to act justly and to love mercy” as well as the words of Zechariah “…Administer true justice; show mercy and compassion to one another” (Zechariah 7:9), and the words of Christ himself “…you have neglected the more important matters of the law—justice, mercy and faithfulness….”
 (Matthew 23:23).

 But we must be careful when it comes to the blindfold.
 God’s word encourages us to be involved in the dispensation of justice and mercy – to interact with the individuals to whom these principles must be applied in our roles as parents, supervisors, or whatever.
-But biblically, we cannot be impartial.
-We cannot temper justice with mercy if we don’t look at the circumstances involved, and in the same way, we cannot temper mercy with judgment if we do not look at the attitudes involved.
+Biblically, we cannot be impartial.
+We cannot temper justice with mercy if we don’t look at the circumstances involved in the situation we are judging, and we cannot temper mercy with judgment if we do not look at the attitudes involved.

 But we must not judge blindly – we must learn to look below the surface and judge matters of justice and mercy without the blindfold of social pressure that sometimes may lean unduly toward mercy, or conversely the blindfold of our human nature that may lean unduly toward justice.
 Either of those blindfolds can obscure what we need to see.

-Ultimately, knowing the Scriptures and being guided by them is the only way we can properly hold the sword and the scale in our everyday lives as Christians.
-It’s the only way we can express love through a right balance of justice and mercy, and the only way to do it without being blindfolded.
+Ultimately, knowing the Scriptures and being guided by God’s Spirit through them is the only way we can properly hold the sword and the scale in our everyday lives as Christians.
+It’s the only way we can express the law of love through a right balance of justice and mercy, and the only way to do it without being blindfolded.